SE4101: Systems Safety Engineering - NPS Online

 Learning Outcomes

-- Perform an objective causal analysis of an accident including the identification, analysis, and resolution of a hazard.
+- The student will be able to perform an objective causal analysis of an accidents including the identification, analysis, and resolution of a hazard.

-- Apply the concepts of risk analysis and communicate the results.
+- The student will be able to apply the concepts of risk analysis and communicate the results.

-- Understand common standards and system requirements that are often found in Department of Defense system safety.
+- The student will be familiar with common standards and system requirements that are often found in Department of Defense system safety.